Invariant measures of Toeplitz subshifts on non-amenable groups: Introduction

 \section{Introduction}

 A classical problem in topological dynamics is to describe the set of invariant measures of a given dynamical system, which represents all possible measure-theoretic dynamical systems housed by it.
 This set is known to be a Choquet simplex whose extreme points correspond to the ergodic measures of the system, and it is known to be non-empty provided the phase space is compact and the acting group is amenable (see \cite{Gl}).
 Indeed, amenable groups can be characterized as those whose continuous actions on the Cantor set always admit invariant measures \cite{GDeLaH97}.
 Recently, in \cite{FJ21} has been shown that the amenability of a group can be tested within the class of subshifts, i.e, the symbolic continuous actions on the Cantor set.
-Thus, for non amenable groups it is reasonable to wonder about the existence of invariant measures for specific classes of subshifts.\\
+Actually, the existence of subshifts of non-amenable groups without invariant measures was known before \cite{FJ21}.
+Let us mention for instance the example of a minimal shift of finite type of the free group $\F_2$ constructed in \cite[Section 9]{BSS22}.
+More generally, as a consequence of \cite[Theorem 1.2]{Sew14} it can be deduced that for any non-amenable group $G$ there exists a $G$-subshift on $n$ letters ($n$ depending on $G$) which admits no invariant probability measure.
+To the best of our knowledge, \cite{FJ21} is the first article to say explicitly that subshifts are a test family for amenability.
+Let us also emphasise that the systems without invariant measures constructed in \cite{FJ21} are subshifts in a two-letter alphabet.
+Considering the previous facts, it is reasonable to wonder about the existence of invariant measures for specific classes of subshifts of non-amenable groups.\\

 The problem of describing the set of invariant measures of dynamical systems given by the actions of amenable groups, has been extensively explored for the class of {\it Toeplitz subshifts}.
 These subshifts were introduced by Jacobs and Keane in the context of $\Z$-actions \cite{JK69} and characterized as the minimal symbolic almost 1-1 extensions of odometers in \cite{DL98}.
 In \cite{Williams}, Williams demonstrated that this class of $\Z$-minimal subshifts can have any finite number of ergodic measures, or countably many, or uncountably many of them.
 Later, Downarowicz \cite{Do91} generalized William's results by showing that any Choquet simplex can be realized as the set of invariant measures of a Toeplitz subshift in $\{0,1\}^{\Z}$, up to affine homeomorphism.
 Toeplitz $\Z$-subshifts have since been widely studied for the rich variety of possible phenomena they can exhibit, both regarding topological and ergodic-theoretic properties (see for instance \cite{Dow05}, \cite{Iwa96}, \cite{DL96}, \cite{GJ00}, \cite{su01}, \cite{CBD22}). \\